WWF-Sweden/ITR-tool/docs/index.rst

    the Python package, please consult the ‘Getting Started Using Python’ section.

-2. The tool can be included as a Microservice (**containerized REST API**) in any IT infrastructure (in the cloud or on premise).
-For more detailed and up-to-date information on how to run the tool via the API, please consult the ‘Getting Started Using REST API’ section.
-   Optionally, the API can be run with a frontend (UI).
-This simple user interface makes testing by non-technical users easier.
-For more detailed and up-to-date information on how to use the UI as a frontend to the API, please consult the ‘Getting Started Using REST API’ section.

-3. During the development of this tool, we have worked with several data and service providers to the financial and ESG markets, some who have or are in the process of implementing the tool and methodology into their commercial solutions.
+2. During the development of this tool, we have worked with several data and service providers to the financial and ESG markets, some who have or are in the process of implementing the tool and methodology into their commercial solutions.
 These providers include Bloomberg, CDP,